 Rage, rage against the dying of the light.”

-“What Is Our Life” is a short poem, but it reminds us not to take life too seriously.
-Remember that moments in life should be viewed as a comedy, and the Earth should be considered our stage.
+This is a very short poem, but it reminds us all not to take life too seriously.
+Remember that there are moments in life that should be viewed as a comedy, and the Earth should be considered our stage.

 Therefore, try to live your life by making other people laugh.
 Play your part in the world until you leave, and you will have lived a great life.
 Even though there are moments in life that should be taken seriously, life should be about smiling and laughing.
 Let this poem act as your guide.

 Our mirth?
 The music of division: